-Harbor District’s Military Community Outreach Advisory Team (MCOAT) works under the direction of the District Mission Strategy Team.
-MCOAT’s mission is to equip and inspire churches in the Harbor District to share the love of Christ with military veterans and members through outreach, prayer, relationship building and acts of kindness and gratitude.
+Harbor District’s Military Community Outreach Team (MCOT) works under the direction of the District Mission Strategy Team.
+MCOT’s mission is to equip and inspire churches in the Harbor District to share the love of Christ with military veterans and members through outreach, prayer, relationship building and acts of kindness and gratitude.

 Home to multiple major military installations, North Carolina has one of the highest concentrations of military veterans and active duty personnel in the United States.
 Harbor District’s Mission Strategy Team has identified “Care and Support to Military Veterans and Active Duty’ as one of the district’s 12 most critical missional needs.